sudam/http-mock-skeletons/README.md

 ## Using Experimental Scripts

-We also provide access to the scripts used to generate GHTraffic.
-Using these scripts, you can modify the configuration properties in the config.properties file in order to create a customised version of the GHTraffic dataset for your own use.
+The experimental methodology described above is implemented in Java and is developed using the Maven software project management architecture.
+We provide access to these scripts, including a pre-configured VirtualBox image, to run the experiments and to reproduce the research results set out in **Chapter 6**.

-Scripts can be accessed by cloning the repository, or by downloading the pre-configured VirtualBox image from here.
+Scripts can be accessed by cloning the repository, or by downloading the VirtualBox image from here.

 ### Environment SetUp

-The following set up is required to use the GHTraffic script by cloning the repository:
+The following set up is required to use the scripts by cloning the repository:

-Install openjdk-8-jdk

-Install MongoDB 3.4.9
+1. Install Java Runtime Environment (JRE) 8 or above
+2. Install Apache Maven 3.5.0 or above

-Create data/db folder where Mongo stores data
+3. Create scripts/src/resources folder where all raw and training data is stored

-Download the GHTorrent dump from here

-Move the gzipped tar file to /data/db directory and extract (requires nearly 50 GB of memory)

-Move all the content in /data/db/dump/github/ to /data/db/github

-Start the Mongo server by running the following command:

-sudo service mongod start
-Restore data from the binary database dump to a MongoDB instance by running the following command: mongorestore $path-to-data-folder/data/db/github -d github
+4. Download the appropriate dataset from the links above, based on the learning type you intend to experiment with
+5. Extract the zipped file and move the dataset file to scripts/src/resources

 ### Generating GHTraffic Dataset